-Over the years that followed, the predominantly live casino platform began to develop its production studios in Riga and take on more clients, offering VIP studios to that that wanted to offer such a high-roller experience.
+Over the years that followed, the predominantly live casino platform began to develop its production studios in Riga and take on more clients, offering studios to regulars for the high-roller experience.
 Within two years the company had won the EGR Live Casino Software Supplier Of The Year award, whilst also being awarded the Rising Star Of The Year prize as proof that they were being taken seriously in the industry.

 Not only was Evolution Gaming improving what they could offer, the company was always moving into numerous different markets around Europe.
 Newly gained approval in places such as Italy and New Jersey helped the company to develop, Opening studios in Malta in 2014 to match those in Riga.
 The likes of Caribbean Stud Poker and Dual Play Roulette were added to the roster to ensure that plenty of games could be added to new companies.

 2018 saw Evolution Gaming launch its first live studio in the United States of America when one opened in Atlantic City.
 The company that secured a licence to operate from the Pennsylvania Gaming Control Board the following year.
 All of the company’s hard work was confirmed as being worthwhile in 2020 when they won Live Casino Supplier Of The Year for the eleventh time in succession at the EGR B2B Awards.